 Cllr John Fenty, Cabinet member for regeneration, said: “South of the Humber Estuary is a great place to invest in, having abundant prime development land.
 This land is serviced and enabled for fast track delivery by a forward-thinking council.

 “The site itself is close to the port of Immingham, and locally, there’s uncongested road links and a skilled technical workforce close at hand.

 “Once units are built there, they could be home to thousands of jobs for people from our area.
 We are doing everything we can to encourage investment in the site at Stallingborough – making it as attractive as we can for potential investors in terms of creating an “oven-ready” site.

 “We already have interest in the site, and are pursuing a number of active enquiries.”

 Lord Chris Haskins, Chair of the Humber LEP, said: “We are really pleased that the North East Lincolnshire Cabinet has agreed to further development of the Stallingborough investment site.

 “This south bank location has many advantages and there are opportunities for it to grow into a thriving business park, especially with this commitment to future investment and agreed infrastructure improvements.

 “This site has the potential to create thousands of jobs for Humber residents as businesses move on to the site and we are very proud the Local Growth Fund has helped to support improved employment prospects for the region.”

-CR Reynolds Ltd will undertake the contract works, which are due to start on site later this year and will take around 13 months to complete.
+CR Reynolds Ltd will undertake the contract works, which are due to start on site early in 2020 and will take around 13 months to complete.